Methods list

 combine!(A, B, A1, B1, A2, B2)

-combine!(A, A1, A2)Combine the matrices and vectors that describe the dynamics of a spin into one matrix and one vector, overwriting A and B. The dynamics described by A1 and B1 apply first, then those described by A2 and B2.
-In other words, A = A2 * A1 and B = A2 * B1 + B2.
+The dynamics described by A1 and B1 apply first, then those described by A2 and B2.
+In other words: A = A2 * A1 and B = A2 * B1 + B2.

 Examples